Leslie Schneider Leslie Schneider

 square w walking space utilization route.jpg

-On May 7, 2019 FacilityQuest started a two-week utilization study for a well known tech company in one of it’s European offices.
+FacilityQuest began a two-week utilization study for a well known tech company in one of it’s European offices.
 A utilization study gathers data about "how many people are doing what activities in what types of spaces."
 This study covers 14 floor plans in three locations, and we're very happy to have our partner MovePlan taking good care of the ten observers over the two weeks of the study.

 We've never before told the data gathering story as it unfolds day-by-day, but this project might be a good one to try it on.
 Stay tuned for more updates in the next two weeks.
-To help track this story, we’re code naming this #ProjectSatisfaction, since Keith Richards laid down one of the greatest pop hooks of all time on this day--May 7--in 1965.
+To help track this story, we’re code naming this #ProjectSatisfaction, since Keith Richards laid down one of the greatest pop hooks of all time.

 The graphic on the right is the setup for one floor of a utilization study, with the blue dots overlaying a floor plan to represent observation points, and red lines as visual markup to indicate the walking path.
 The blue dots also contain data about the space, such as space type, room identifiers, department/building information, capacity, and more.
 Observers walk the space with an iPad or other tablet and take data about the activity going on in the space.
 As the data accumulates, you can start to see statistics on how many people doing what activities in each space type.